The ACEF Board of Directors

 Gregory Bedrosian, Greenwich, CT (Chair, Investment Committee, Board Member since 2011)

-Mr. Bedrosian is Co-Founder and Chief Executive Officer of Redwood Capital Group, an investment banking firm based in New York and London focused on the technology, communications, and media industries.
+Mr. Bedrosian is Co-Founder and Chief Executive Officer of Drake Star Partners, an investment banking firm based in New York and London focused on the technology, communications, and media industries.
 In his over 20-year career, he has been co-founder and partner of two successful independent investment banks and a private equity firm, and began his Wall Street career with Salomon Brothers and Credit Suisse First Boston.
 An active member of the Council on Foreign Relations and Chatham House, he serves on boards of the Harvard Business School Alumni Board of Directors, the Penn Engineering Dean’s Advisory Board, and the Greenwich Committee on Conservation and Development.
 Mr. Bedrosian has an MBA from Harvard Business School and a BS from the Wharton School of the University of Pennsylvania.
 He resides in Greenwich with his wife, Elena, and son.

 Alyssa Keleshian Bonomo, Greenwich, CT (Secretary, Board Member since 2009)